 Nobody wants to pay for things they don’t use.
-When it comes to insurance, if you’re using your car less than normal, ask for some money back for the miles you don’t drive.
+When it comes to insurance, if you drive your car less than expected, you could get some money back at the end of your policy.
+We call it Mileage MoneyBack.

 How does it work?

 If you have a Direct Line car insurance policy, you can sign up to Mileage MoneyBack by submitting your car’s current mileage.
 We work out your miles driven from the date you sign up to Mileage MoneyBack, so the closer to the start of your policy that you sign up, the bigger your refund could be.

 At the end of your policy year – once you receive your renewal invite – you’ll need to submit a new mileage reading.
 We’ll then work out how many miles you’ve driven, and compare this to the estimated annual mileage on your policy (your estimate can be found on your policy documents).